Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Experiments

-\textbf{Face composition masks:} Table \ref{tab:ablation} shows that using compositional masks as auxiliary input significantly improve the realism of the synthesized face images.
+Table \ref{tab:ablation} shows that using the compositional masks as auxiliary input significantly improve the realism of the synthesized face images.
 Specially, it decreases FID by 2.7 (43.2 $\to$ 40.5) for sketch synthesis and by 36.5 (117.6 $\to$ 81.1) for photo synthesis.
 Besides, this improves the face recognition accuracy from 89.0 to 98.8 for photo synthesis, suggesting that compositional information is essential for photo-based face recognition.